 The butler’s pantry is pretty fabulous in all its retro glory:

 We saw a corner of it the scene below with Therese (Rooney Mara):

 The house has 6 bedrooms + 5.5 baths.

-The filmmakers took a corner of the room below, beside the Rookwood-tiled fireplace…
+The filmmakers took a corner of the bedroom below, beside the Rookwood-tiled fireplace…

 …and used it for this scene with Carol and her daughter Rindy: